 Categorized by mean corpuscular volume, anemia can be differentiated into microcytic, macrocytic and normocytic anemias.
 Normocytic anemia can be further divided into intrinsic and extrinsic RBC defect and blood loss.

 Try out the entire course for free: Hematology basics

 In this type of anemia, the MCV is lower than 80 µm³.
 This is caused by problems in hemoglobin synthesis.
 There are three types of microcytic anemia.

 Iron deficiency anemia

-Iron is the main component of hemoglobin, lack of iron results in decreased synthesis of hemoglobin, resulting in reduction in the size of red blood cells.
+Iron is the main component of hemoglobin, lack of iron results in decreased synthesis of hemoglobin, resulting in a reduction in the size of red blood cells.
 It can be due to four reasons:

-- Decreased intake of iron: Infants younger than 6 months of age can develop iron deficiency due to absence of iron in breast milk.
+- Decreased intake of iron: Infants younger than 6 months of age can develop iron deficiency due to the absence of iron in breast milk.

 - Increased iron demand in the body: Children and adolescents during their rapid growth phase as well as pregnant women develop this type of iron deficiency due to increase in blood volume and the need to produce more hemoglobin.

 - Decrease iron absorption: Stomach acids and the small intestines are involved in the release and absorption of iron from food.
 Gastrectomy or duodenal diseases, like celiac disease, lead to reduced absorption of iron and cause iron deficiency.